PostgREST/postgrest/index.rst

 - :doc:`tutorials/tut0`
 - :doc:`tutorials/tut1`

+Also have a look at :doc:`Installation <install>`.

 How-to guides
 -------------

-Goal-oriented guides that show how to solve a specific problem.
+These are recipes that'll help you address specific use-cases.

 .. toctree::
    :glob: